-In an age where the fast acquisition of knowledge and skills is critical, you must be able to train an administrator-intraining (AIT) or mentor quickly and well without decreasing your own or your staff’s productivity.
-This program will offer nursing home administrators information to assist them as preceptors for AITs and/or mentors.
-The topics to be covered include culture change, state statutes and regulations, communication, generational styles, learning styles, principles of adult education, leadership, and team building.
+In an age where the fast acquisition of knowledge and skills is critical, you must be able to train an administrator-in-training (AIT) or mentor quickly and well without decreasing your own or your staff’s productivity.
+This program will offer administrators in skilling nursing facilities information to assist them as preceptors for AITs and/or mentors.
+Topics covered include culture change, state statutes and regulations, communication, generational styles, learning styles, principles of adult education, leadership, and team building.

 Participants completing this training program will be able to:

 - Identify the regulatory requirements of a preceptor.

 including culture change and quality.

 - Identify topics to be covered with an AIT/mentor.

 - Describe teaching methods that can be utilized

 - Implement a training program for the AIT/mentor.

 - Evaluate the completed training program for the

 This program is designed for administrators in skilled nursing facilities who would like to become preceptors or who want to renew their preceptor certificates.
 Administrators must complete the entire course in order to obtain certification as a preceptor.